seyramgabriel/JOMACS-Terraform-Project/README.md

 *CI/CD*

 A github workflow has been created in the .github/workflow directory to automate the running of this terraform configuration upon successive updates in the repository.
 There are two .yaml files.
-The
+The action1.yaml file contains code whose running depends on execution of action.yaml file.